Systematics in tests of general relativity using LISA massive black hole binaries: Waveform templates, parameters of interest, and LISA response

 Radiatively efficient gas around a MBHB can settle into a circumbinary disc (CBD; see, e.g., \citealt{Escala2004,DOrazio2016} and the review \citealt{Lai:2022ylu}) and can induce a perturbative correction to $\tgr$ due to binary migration and accretion of gas onto the MBHB.
 Assuming a circular inspiral, using the SPA, and keeping only the leading order in the environmental effect, the phase contribution due to the interaction with CBD takes the form \citep{Yunes2011,Garg2024b}

 where $n_g$, typically $>0$, sets the power-law dependence of the environmental effect on the semi-major axis, and $A_g$ is the effective amplitude of the environmental effect,

 which depends only upon disc parameters: the Eddington ratio ${\rm f}_{\rm Edd}$, radiative efficiency $\epsilon$, and the strength of the torque $\xi$ exerted by the gas disk, which depends sensitively on the binary mass ratio, other disc parameters, and the disk thermodynamics \citep{Dittmann2022,Garg2022,Duffell2024}.
-Current hydrodynamical simulations suggest that $|\xi|\lesssim10$.
-However, we normalize $\xi$ by $100$ as all numerical studies are performed in a non-GW sub-parsec regime with missing physics such as magnetic fields, radiative transfer, or even post-Newtonian binary evolution.
+Most current hydrodynamical simulations -- performed in a sub-parsec regime assuming a fixed Newtonian orbit -- suggest that $|\xi|\lesssim10$.
+Recently, \cite{Garg2024e} reported $\xi\sim-36$ in the LISA band, by coupling the PN live-orbit binary inspiral under GWs to the gas-driven evolution in hydrodynamics simulations.
+However, we normalize $\xi$ by $100$ as all numerical studies performed have some missing physics, such as magnetic fields or radiative transfer.
 Therefore, torque can become stronger or even weaker when properly estimated in a complete binary-disc interaction study.
 Note that a positive (negative) $A_g$ increases (decreases) the GW phase by slowing-down (speeding-up) the binary inspiral.
 We only consider secular gas effects from CBDs -- migration and accretion -- which typically have $n_g=4$ \citep{Caputo2020,Garg2024b}.

 Similarly, we include low-eccentricity SPA corrections to our circular vacuum template to build our vacuum eccentric template

 where $e_0$ is the initial eccentricity (measured at the start frequency, related to $v_0$, of the LISA observation for the given event) and $\psi^{\rm ecc}_{n}$ are explicit functions of $\eta$ \citep{Moore2016}.
 Since, spin corrections to the GR phase in Eq.~\eqref{eq:phaseGR} enter at $1.5$PN order (spin-orbit coupling) and beyond, and we consider small eccentricity in this work, we reasonably expect any possible spin-eccentricity cross-terms to be unimportant.